pakal/django-compat-patcher/CONTRIBUTE.rst

 Code style
 ==========

-PEP8 is mostly respected, although for some rules, we deviate heavily for this project's purposes:
+PEP8 is mostly respected, although for commodity, we have to enforce specific rules here and there.

 Fixers
 ######